NelisW/myOpenHab/docs/000-contents.md

 When I started on this project I had a reasonably good idea of what I wanted, but had no hardware to work with (except the Raspberry Pi [RPi]).
 The hardware was ordered, but still floating somewhere in the international mail system.
 This forced me to look into architectures and tools before plunging into hardware details.

+A non-trivial home automation system has considerable  complexity.
+There are communication protocols, control software, user-interface software and much more.
+The design choices we make shifts the complexity around between the parts, but the sum total complexity remains the same.
+Retrospectively, it became evident that our decision to use MQTT/openHAB/supervisor and associated libraries, simplified our communication protocols and coding (simple messages along specific topics), but it increased the complexity of infrastructure in terms of libraries and tools.
+Someone else might decide that the overhead of installing and maintaining the infrastructure is too complex and go for a low footprint option; but that would require more coding and more complex messages during implementation.
+In the end, the effort is the same.

 ##Design options